Antidepressants for elderly patients — what works and what to watch for

 When to Change Approach

-If your parent is on an antidepressant for six weeks and feeling no better, that's worth discussing.
+Six weeks at a therapeutic dose with no improvement is a clear signal to discuss a dose increase, a medication switch, or adding therapy.
 Maybe the dose needs to go higher.
 Maybe a different medication would work better.
 Maybe the issue is that the antidepressant isn't addressing the underlying problem, and therapy is what's most needed.

 Suicide risk is something to monitor when starting antidepressants.
 In the first few weeks, as energy returns but mood hasn't fully improved yet, risk of suicide can increase.
 Your parent should have close monitoring.
 You should know the warning signs: your parent talking about not wanting to live, giving away possessions, saying goodbye to people.
 These need immediate attention.